-Between December 2019 and February 2020, bushfires destroyed over 400 homes.
-It is estimated that 33500 hectares of pasture were directly impacted.
+Between December 2019 and March 2020, bushfires destroyed over 400 homes.
+It is estimated that 33,500 hectares of pasture were directly impacted.
 This disaster was preceded by a year of exceptionally dry weather and was further followed by considerable rain events causing significant run-off and flooding in some areas.

 During this period, a mass amount of donated fodder was also gratefully received by the Bega Valley from all around Australia, helping to support our landholders following drought, fire and later, flood.
-This donated feed and fodder potentially harbours weeds not previously seen in the Shire, and as we will require the vigilance and cooperation of landholders to prevent outbreaks of new invasive species.
+This donated feed and fodder potentially harbours weeds not previously seen in the Shire, and as such, we will require the vigilance and cooperation of landholders to prevent outbreaks of new invasive species.